codesandtags/dark-mode-extension/README.md

 2. Any website you want to enable Dark Mode, just click on the extension icon and it will invert the colors of the website.
 3. Enjoy!

+## Permissions

+- **activeTab**: Allows the extension to read the URL of the current tab in order to invert the colors of the website.
+- **storage**: Allows the extension to store the current state of the extension (enabled or disabled) in order to keep the state when you change tabs.
+- **host**: Allows the extension to access the current website in order to invert the colors of the website.

 ## Contributing

 Dark Mode Enabler is an open-source project, and I welcome any contributions to enhance its functionality and usability.
 If you have any ideas for feature improvements or bug fixes, feel free to submit a pull request (PR).
 Together, we can make Dark Mode Enabler even better!